 If students are going to learn to summarize they need to be given a chance to genuinely share what they think is important for an audience other than the teacher.
-Here's a three step process I followed in a second grade classroom using a popular Currier and Ives print, "Westward the Course of Empire Takes Its Way."
-(1868) Click to enlarge
+Here’s a three step process I followed in a second grade classroom using a popular Currier and Ives print, “Westward the Course of Empire Takes Its Way.”
+(1868) Link to larger image

 Step 1: Start with the concrete “right there” observations.

 I projected a digital image on the screen and asked student to talk about the people, things and activities they could identify.
 They replied, a train, native Americans, a village, people digging, steam from the train, houses, trees, a lake, maybe a harbor, a road, dry grass, covered wagons, poles, mountains, a school house, people working, people waiting for the train, a train track, etc ….

 Step 2: Give students a chance to tell what they think is important.

 I managed this aspect by asking each student to draw a picture of what they saw in the projected image.
 The details they included were what they thought was important.
 Here’s a few samples.
 Click to enlarge.

 Step 3: Give students a chance to frame their summary into a narrative explanation for another audience.

 I digitally divided the image into multiple sections and photocopied them (in B &W) into packets of image details.
 I gave groups of students the packets and asked them to work in teams to assemble the images into children’s “a story book” with a caption under each image.